-Register Online by Monday at noon before meeting
+Reservation: Register Online by Wednesday at noon before meeting

 Parking: One story building with surface parking.
 Visitors are requested to reverse park, note their license plate number and sign in at the main reception.

 In today’s competitive cost environment, core acquisition and analysis is too often dismissed as unaffordable.
 This forces the petrophysicists to make every dollar count in core evaluation.
 Tough choices, then, have to be made – many people chase the lowest bid, cheapest methodologies, reduced oversight, and less sampling.
 In this paper, insights will be shared from a comprehensive round-robin study directly comparing the results of the most common techniques (GRI/Retort/RCA) utilized by major vendors.
 Understanding differences in technique early in an evaluation process can help efficiently direct technical spending.

 As with many comparison studies, this project started with the reconciliation of analysis sourced from different laboratories using different methodologies.

 There was a significant business driver to this work as we noticed differences in porosity and fluid saturations which contribute to (~25%) difference in hydrocarbon pore volume among vendors using alternative techniques.
 These differences directly impact log calibration objectives as well as estimations of hydrocarbons in place.

 We began to ask simple questions -- should we use crushed samples or routine core plugs?
 What is the impact of analytical technique on the results?
 What role do lithology and organic content play in the results from different analytical techniques?
 What is the role of sample size?
 What is the variability between vendors for identical procedures?
 If there is variability, what is the apparent cause?